Skip to contents

 OVERVIEW

-This vignette walks through the creation of a NONMEM input file (NIF) data set for a prototypical multiple dose study (study ‘RS2023-0022’), followed by some basic exploratory analyses.
+This vignette walks through the creation of a NONMEM Input Format (NIF) data set for a multiple dose study (study ‘RS2023-0022’), followed by some basic exploratory analyses.

-The (fictional) raw study data are included as part of the NIF package as examplinib_poc.
+The fictional SDTM data for this study are included as part of the NIF package (examplinib_poc).
 Custom SDTM data can be loaded using read_sdtm().

 Study design